20 May Horse Terminology 101 | Words Every Equestrian Should Know

 Filly: A filly is a young female horse, usually under the age of 5.

 Foal: A foal is a young horse that is still dependent on its mother.

 Forehand: forehand refers to the front half of the horse and how it carries itself on its front legs.

 Forelock: A forelock can be considered a horse’s bangs.
 It’s a tuft of hair that falls over the horse’s forehead.
 Its main purpose is to keep flies, water, and debris out of the horse’s eyes.

-Frog: A horse’s frog is what makes the horse able to jump so high…just kidding.
-The frog is a tissue found in the horse’s hoof that is in the shape of a triangle.
+Frog: The frog is a tissue found in the horse’s hoof that is in the shape of a triangle.
 It helps with traction, absorption, and circulation.

 Gelding: A gelding is a male horse that has been neutered.